LaunchAt/django-backend-utils/docs/index.md

 ## Overview

-The package `django-backend-utils` has some helpful utilities for basic Django and Django REST framework projects.
+The package `django-backend-utils` has some helpful utilities for basic Django projects.

 ## Requirements